mnisiddique/my_documents/flutter_framework_study/FLUTTER_CONCEPTS.md

 Widget of which data can be modified after once they built.

-# What are Inherited Widgets in Flutter?
+# Inherited Widget:
-**Inherited Widget:** The widget that is able to pass data/state and data/state change events to its child/descendants without using the constructor is known as inherited widget.
+The widget that is able to pass data/state and data/state change events to its child/descendants without using the constructor is known as inherited widget.

 - Flutter framework itself uses inherited widget.
 For example, Theme, Navigator, MediaQuery etc. are inherited widgets.